eden-chan/merge/content/general/merge-grants.md

 ---
-title: Merge Club
+title: Merge Grants
-issueNo: 1
+issueNo: 3
 ---

 **We provide a small amount of money and a large amount of encouragement.**